-Navigating workplace relationships from home
+Navigating workplace relationships

 A hot topic of conversation on Saturday night with friends was how we navigate workplace relationships while working remotely.
 It’s not the same lamented one.
 I reflected on my time as an early adopter back in the 1990s with teams spread across the globe and what worked well.
 Back in those days there was no video, so we had to work harder to build bonds.

 On Saturday night we all agreed we are saving on the commute time – a massive bonus in so many ways.
 So, now – there is little excuse for not spending half an hour a day checking in with your colleagues in a meaningful way.
-Some of the things you can do are:

 - Ask your team members and colleagues how they are.
 Go beyond this and ask further questions about how they manage the work and home environment.
 What they do outside of work, and ask further questions about their response.